Marvel Masterworks: Table of Marvel Masterworks

 This list is sorted by the order of first publication.
 Note that while the Uncanny X-Men, Defenders and Champions volumes are from the Bronze Age of Comic Books, they are listed as being Silver Age as per Marvel's categorization.
 When the variant and the regular cover volume are published on different dates, the regular edition date or scheduled publishing date is listed.
 When issues have been moved between volumes for later editions, the later edition placement is listed.
 The "B&N" category shows if a Barnes & Noble trade paperback is available (only 12 were published).
 The ISBN listed is that of the 2003 series [reboot] silver editions (not the variant/embossed foil editions).

+Table of Atlas Comics Library

+Although these are not in the same format as Marvel Masterworks, dimensionally larger (8.8" × 11.7") and using non-reconstructed art, Fantagraphics has treated these much like a direct continuation of the Atlas Era Marvel Masterworks line, beginning in 2023, with Venus picking up where the Marvel Masterworks volume left off and designated as "Vol. 2" right on the cover.
+Unlike Marvel Masterworks, volume numbers are omitted from series that are collected complete in a single volume.

+Table of Atlas Creator Collection

+Originally called Atlas Artist Edition, it was changed to Atlas Creator Collection to acknowledge that Bill Everett was both writer and artist.
+This is a companion series to Atlas Comic Library focused on artists/creators.
+These are even larger than the Atlas Comics Library series, at 10.1" × 13.8".

+Table of Lost Marvels

+Deluxe hardcovers issued by Fantagraphics in a format similar to the Atlas Comics Library beginning in 2025.

+Table of Mighty Marvel Masterworks

+In 2021 Marvel launched the Mighty Marvel Masterworks line to offer their classic stories in an accessible 6" by 9" format.
+Like the traditional Marvel Masterworks, each volume has a limited direct market variant with volume numbers for the entire line.
+The line was discontinued in 2025 with several volumes canceled.